Omkyaaa1531/First-Repository-/README.md

 # First-Repository-
 Hii!!
 I'm Omkar Chaugule.
 Currently, I'm learning as a first year Computer Science student.
-This is my first repository on I.
+This is my first repository on GitHub.

 Welcome to my software development jorney !!
 I am an aspiring Software Engineer, and this repository is a dedicated space where I document my daily learning, track my goals, and showcase my progress.